liimaorg/liima/AMW_angular/io/README.md

 See [coding-guideline.md](./coding-guidelines.md)

+## Code Formatting

+We use Prettier for code-formatting.
+Additionally, there is a pre-commit hook to format all staged files with husky.
+[More info](https://github.com/hallettj/git-format-staged)

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.